bps-github7/Class_Generator/README.txt

-        method body functionality cannot be implemented due to the limited nature of this software. for this reason, decorators and other new_style syntax rules will be adhered to. however, all method bodies instantiated via passing in argument via cmd line or input file will include only the keyword 'NotImplemented'
+        method body functionality cannot be implemented due to the limited nature of this software. for this reason, decorators and other new_style syntax rules will be adhered to. however, all method bodies instantiated via passing in argument via cmd line or input file will return only the keyword 'NotImplemented'

         In cmd line mode or by using the file, you can designate a method as static or class method by prepending SM for static methods or CM for class method to the class name, for example